PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 With the Starter Theme project we are starting today we want to re-think the way our themes work so that *anybody with only HTML and CSS skills can create a really cool, feature-complete PrestaShop theme from scratch in just a few days*.

 Our goal is to deliver the Starter Theme with PrestaShop 1.7.0.0.
-We will also say goodbye to dear old default-bootstrap.
+We will also say goodbye to old default-bootstrap.
 It will be replaced with a new theme based on the Starter Theme.

-## So what's a Starter Theme?
+## So What's a Starter Theme?

 > "It seems that perfection is attained, not when there is nothing more to add, but when there is nothing more to take away."
 >